Our podcast on recruitment in Japan with Kevin Holdaway from Gplus Media. Listen on Apple Podcasts

 You’ll have to really probe deep and pull the good things out of people.
 You shouldn’t ask a Japanese candidate about their weaknesses in an interview because you’ll hear answers like ‘I’m bad with numbers’ or ‘I’m lazy…’ etc.

-Japanese candidates would struggle to upsell themselves.
+Japanese candidates may struggle to up-sell themselves.
 Instead, ask about actual work scenarios and thought processes to determine a candidate’s level of skill.